LostArtefacts/TRX/README.md

 - i686-w64-mingw32-gcc - C/C++ compiler
 - Vim @ WSL - IDE

+To compile the project with Docker, just run `./compile`.

 ## License

 This project is licensed under the GNU General Public License - see the COPYING.md file for details